 Judy Rumelhart as Chair is joined by Joe Fitzsimmons, Del Dunbar and Pam Horiszny to form the Washtenaw Housing Alliance’s Fundraising Steering Committee, which ultimately raises more than $8.7 million to build a new shelter that will consolidate services into a single setting.

 In 2001, As the first Executive Director of the Washtenaw Housing Alliance, Diane Davidson provides logistical support to fundraising efforts and directs the Alliance through the process of developing of A Blueprint to End Homelessness in Washtenaw County.
-In 2002, construction of the Robert J. Delonis Center begins.

 In 2003, Washtenaw County Board of Commissioners approves the naming of the new shelter in honor of Robert J. Delonis whose inspiring commitment to the Shelter Association turned the dream of a new shelter into reality—an honor that Bob sadly did not live to see.
 Construction of the Robert J. Delonis Center is completed in November within budget and on time!